Washington State vs. Miami Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Washington State and its opponents have combined to put up more than 59 points in five of 12 games this season.
+- Washington State and its opponents have gone over the current 59-point total in five of 12 games this season.

 - So far this season, 58.3% of Miami's games (7/12) have had more combined points than Friday's over/under of 59.

-- The combined points per game average of the two teams, 62.5, is 3.5 points more than Friday's over/under.
+- The two teams combine to average 62.5 points per game, 3.5 more than the total in this contest.

-- The 52.7 combined points per game that these two squads have allowed this season are 6.3 fewer than the 59 total in this contest.
+- The 52.7 combined points per game that these two squads have allowed this season are 6.3 fewer than the 59 over/under in this contest.

 - The average total in Cougars games this season is 56.3, 2.7 points fewer than Friday's total of 59 .